 The Group's marketing operations are large in scale, which may make fraudulent or accidental transactions difficult to detect.
-In addition, some of the Group's industrial activities are located in countries where corruption is generally understood to exist.
+In addition, some of the Group's industrial activities are located in countries, such as the DRC, where corruption is generally understood to exist.
+Corruption and sanctions risks remain highly relevant for businesses operating in international markets as shown by recent regulatory enforcement actions both inside and outside the resources sector.
+See "Business - Litigation and regulatory proceedings".

-The Group seeks to comply with legislation such as the U.S. Foreign Corrupt Practices Act of 1977 and the UK Bribery Act of 2010 and has put in place internal policies, procedures and controls.
+The Group seeks to comply with legislation such as the U.S. Foreign Corrupt Practices Act of 1977 (the "FCPA") and the UK Bribery Act of 2010 and has put in place internal policies, procedures and controls.
 However, there can be no assurance that such policies, procedures and controls will adequately protect the Group against fraudulent and/or corrupt activity and such activity could have an adverse effect on the Group's business, reputation, results of operations, financial condition and/or prospects.